Batman (Terry McGinnis): Project Batman Beyond

-In the Justice League Unlimited episode "Epilogue", which takes place 15 years after Batman Beyond, in which Terry has become a remarkable superhero in his own right, and discovers the shocking truth about his paternity.
+In the Justice League Unlimited episode "Epilogue", which takes place 15 years after Batman Beyond, Terry has become a remarkable superhero in his own right, whose life as Batman mirrors his predecessor's, even oddly resembles him, and later discovers the shocking truth about his paternity.
 When Bruce requires tissue for the cloning of a kidney to transplant, Terry is checked for compatibility.
 To his surprise, his DNA is similar to Bruce's.
 After hesitating for a time, he runs a DNA test and finds out that Bruce is his biological father.
-Terry tracks down Amanda Waller, the only person in the world he believes can answer his questions.
+Terry seeks Amanda Waller, the only person in the world he believes can answer his questions, before confronting Bruce.
 As he does so, he imagines scenarios where he leaves the people vital to himself because he believes his life was a lie.

 Terry vents some of his frustration about Bruce and his plans to Waller, only to be surprised when Waller reveals that it was not Bruce responsible for Terry's genetic makeup – it was her doing, without Bruce's consent or even his express knowledge.

-Decades earlier, Waller was the government liaison to the Justice League and she slowly began to realize and believe that Batman was the most capable person in the League; despite not having any powers, his willpower, body strength, and acute intelligence made him the most balanced and reliable fighter in the entire League.
+Decades earlier, Waller was the government liaison to the Justice League, and she saw that Batman was the most capable person in the League; despite not having any powers, his willpower, body strength, and acute intelligence made him the most balanced and reliable fighter in the entire League.
+In addition, his compassion and morality makes him the League's conscience.
 Because of this, Waller slowly began to respect and trust Bruce Wayne.
 However, Waller noticed Batman was getting older and increasingly unable to handle the day-to-day intensities of crimefighting.
-She knew that one day Batman would have to retire or he'd be killed on duty.
-Fearing that fact and believing the world always needed Batman, she decided to create a new one.
+She knew that one day Batman would have to retire, or he'd be killed on duty.
+Fearing a world without someone like Batman, she decided to create a new one.